onera/Cassiopee/RigidMotion/doc/source/RigidMotion.rst

 .. py:function:: RigidMotion.setPrescribedMotion1(a, motionName, tx="0", ty="0", tz="0", cx="0", cy="0", cz="0", ex="0", ey="0", ez="0", angle="0")

-    Set a precribed motion defined by a translation of the origin (tx,ty,tz), the center of a rotation (cx,cy,cz), the second point of the rotation axis (ex,ey,ez) and the rotation angle in degrees.
+    Set a prescribed motion defined by a translation of the origin (tx,ty,tz), the center of a rotation (cx,cy,cz), the second point of the rotation axis (ex,ey,ez) and the rotation angle in degrees.
 They can depend on time {t}.

     Exists also as an in-place version (_setPrescribedMotion1) which modifies a and returns None.